itsektionen/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 - that profile items are procured and sold
 - that requests by the members about profile items are processed and evaluated, by surveys in cooperation with other members of the committee
 - to help the chapter's committees with graphical material, such as posters, if needed in the committees activities
-- to promote the chapter's connection to THS
+- to make clear the chapter's connection to THS

 ### 3.3 Alumni